 How to reduce postpartum hair loss

-How can I stop postpartum hair loss?
 How to prevent losing hair after pregnancy

 There is nothing that can be done to stop postpartum hair loss, but it can be helpful to consult with an expert dermatologist, such as Dr. Michele Green, who can help prepare you for the symptoms.
 If you are worried about the effects of postpartum hair loss, a great first step is to schedule an initial consultation with Dr. Green, who can walk you through the stages of the condition and generate a treatment plan that will be safe for you and your baby.
 The hair loss condition is temporary, and your hair growth cycle should be back to normal within 6 to 15 months.